OWASP/owasp-mastg/Document/0x02c-Acknowledgements.md

 ### 📝 How to Apply

-If you'd like to apply please contact the project leaders by sending an email to [Sven Schleier](mailto:sven.schleier@owasp.org) and [Carlos Holguera](mailto:carlos.holguera@owasp.org) who will validate your application adn provide you with a _contribution report_.
-Please be sure to include sufficient evidence (e.g including links to PRs) showing what you've done in the 6 months period that goes inline with the three categories described above.
+If you'd like to apply please contact the project leaders by sending an email to [Sven Schleier](mailto:sven.schleier@owasp.org) and [Carlos Holguera](mailto:carlos.holguera@owasp.org) who will validate your application and provide you with a _contribution report_.
+Please be sure to include sufficient evidence (e.g including links to PRs) showing what you've done in the 6 months period that goes inline with the three categories described above:
+- **Make consistent high-impact contributions**
+- **Showing Adoption**
+- **Spreading the word**

 ### ❗ Important Disclaimers